survivejs/webpack-book/manuscript/building_with_webpack/07_eliminating_unused_css.md

 # Eliminating Unused CSS

 Frameworks like [Bootstrap](https://getbootstrap.com/) tend to come with a lot of CSS.
 Often you use only a small part of it.
 Normally you just bundle even the unused CSS.
 It is possible, however, to eliminate the portions you aren't using.
-A tool known as [purifycss](https://github.com/purifycss/purifycss) can achieve this by analyzing our files.
+A tool known as [PurifyCSS](https://github.com/purifycss/purifycss) can achieve this by analyzing our files.
 It also works with single page applications.

-## Setting Up purifycss
+## Setting Up PurifyCSS

-Using purifycss can lead to great savings.
+Using PurifyCSS can lead to great savings.
 In their example they purify and minify Bootstrap (140 kB) in an application using ~40% of its selectors to mere ~35 kB.
 That's a big difference.

 Webpack plugin known as [purifycss-webpack-plugin](https://www.npmjs.com/package/purifycss-webpack-plugin) allows us to achieve results like this.
 It is preferable to use the `ExtractTextPlugin` with it.
 Install it first: